jacobwg/checkafilm/README.md

-# Informed Cinema
+# Check a Film

-Every time me and my family are considering whether or not a particular movie is worth watching, I manually check IMDb, Plugged In, and Kids in Mind for information about the movie.
-In addition, those three websites are hard to check from a mobile phone, which I do often in the store.
+Every time my family and I are considering whether or not a particular movie is worth watching, I manually check IMDb, Plugged In, and Kids in Mind for information about the movie.
+Additionally, we are often in the store, and those three websites are hard to check from a mobile phone.

-This project automatically loads information from those three sources given any movie and displays it on one page.
-The design is responsive, so it works on mobile.
+This project automatically loads information from those three sources given any movie title and conveniently displays that information on a responsive mobile-friendly website.

 ## Future Improvements